Keenan-Faure/Book-Bot/README.md

 First Javascript Project.
 Please navigate to the README.md file inside the respective folder for more information.

+NoLifeChat
+-

+Personal Javascript Project.
+It is a simple chat.
+Head to the README.md inside the file which contains further information.

 (ﾉ*ФωФ)ﾉ **Thank you for reading** (ﾉ*ФωФ)ﾉ